rnorth/blitzemp/README.markdown

 # Limitations

 * Only supports Rackspace Cloud UK as a service provider
-* All nodes will be the smallest (256MB/10GB) size until this becomes configurable
 * No control over provisioning steps - by default, the tool copies your public SSH key to each node's root account for SSH authentication, and installs puppet using 'apt-get'.
 All of this will be made configurable.
 * **This tool is highly experimental and the author takes absolutely no responsibility for any consequences of its use!**